Native American Literature

 What's your story?

 To submit work for publishing consideration, please use the Contact form at the bottom of page.
 Do not send work on first contact.
 Please inquire first.
-The process is: Inquiry, Review, Editing, and Publishing.
+The process is: Inquiry, Review, Editing, and Publishing..
+Inquire first.
+Poetry, short fiction, and creative non-fiction are the main genres sought for publishing on this website and these works are shared online at no cost to website readers.

 Please scroll down.